When to Come to Hospital

 What to Expect When You Arrive

-The Mother Child unit has 23 private, 2 semi-private rooms and one three-bed room; they are assigned on a first-come-first-serve basis, so you may not get your preferred accommodation right away.
+The Postnatal Unit has 23 private, 2 semi-private rooms and one three-bed room; they are assigned on a first-come-first-serve basis, so you may not get your preferred accommodation right away.
 Booking rooms in advance is not available.

 Where you will stay?